 As digital media grows more complex and more user data is created and collected on a daily basis, marketers, agencies and publishers need better ways to buy, sell and manage audience data beyond the standard suite of analytics tools.
 How do you capture all this valuable audience data, shape it into insights and then activate it to drive outcomes?

-A Data Management Platform (DMP) is a unifying platform to collect, organize and activate first-, second- and third-party audience data from any source, including online, offline, mobile, and beyond.
-It is the backbone of data-driven marketing and allows professionals and businesses to gain unique insights into their customers.
+A data management platform (DMP) is a unifying platform to collect, organize and activate first-, second- and third-party audience data from any source, including online, offline, mobile, and beyond.
+It is the backbone of data-driven marketing and allows businesses to gain unique insights into their customers.

 While big data is instrumental to effective data-driven marketing campaigns, you can’t do much with the raw information.
 You need it sorted and converted into a usable form, at least so you can understand what you’re looking at.
 This is the power of a DMP.

 A DMP collects and organizes data from a variety first-, second- and third-party data sources, and makes it available to other platforms such as DSPs, SSPs, and ad exchanges to be used for targeted advertising, personalization, content customization and beyond.
 Some people describe a data management platform as the “pipes” of ad tech — connecting many platforms in a neutral way so marketers can use their powerful audience data when and where they want.

 A DMP can collect unstructured audience data from any source, including desktop, mobile web, mobile app, web analytic tools, CRM, point of sale, social, online video, offline and even TV.
 A true DMP should collect audience data on more than a surface level, going far beyond things like URL and keyword information.